alvinthai/OrderedOVRClassifier/docs/api_reference.rst

   **Description**

-    Function for training an OVR model against a (possibly) classification masked X dataset.
+    Function for training an OVR model against a (possibly) classification-masked X dataset.
 Does not attach trained model to the pipeline for OrderedOVRClassifier.
 Also evaluates binary classification with the imported plot_thresholds function, which plots precision, recall, and fscores for all thresholds with 0.01 interval spacing.

     Note that if an OVR model has been attached to the pipeline, the same dataset(s) used to train/evaluate the first OVR model must be used to train future OrderedOVRClassifier pipeline steps.